jiarui-z/Simple-CRUD/README.md

 # Simple-CRUD

-- Simple crud app with Spring MVC
+- A simple RESTful crud app with Spring MVC